Browser does not support script.

 Senior Lecturer

-I am a Senior Lecturer in the Social Sciences within the York Business School at York St John University.
+I am a Senior Lecturer in the Business Management and International Business within the York Business School at York St John University.
 I joined the University in 2018 after positions at Edge Hill University and the University of York.
-My educational background includes a BA in Political Science and International Relations from UCLA in California, and an MA in Politics and a PhD in Politics from the University of York.
-During my career, I have taught a range of subjects, primarily Criminology, Sociology and Politics.
+My educational background includes a BA in Political Science and International Relations from UCLA in California and an MA and PhD in Politics from the University of York.
+My research interests include asylum, the privatisation of immigration control, and state and corporate harm.

 Further information